 Test Proctoring Information

 Students enrolled in Bellevue University Online Courses that require proctored testing and who do not live in the physical service area of the Bellevue University Test Center must nominate and gain prior approval of a proctor who will monitor course tests.
 A new proctor nomination form is required for each term and for each class.
+However, an email to firstname.lastname@example.org is all that is needed if you will be using a previously approved test proctor.

 Students living within the Greater Omaha metro area must take their tests at the Bellevue University Main Campus Test Center or the Lozier Campus Test Center.
 You can make an appointment to take a test during our regularly scheduled testing hours by: